-- Eligibility for Massachusetts Initial Licensure - For more information on eligibility for initial licensure in MA, visit the Commonwealth of Mass.
+- Eligibility for Massachusetts Initial Licensure (for MA Placements) or Provisional Licensure (for Micronesia Placements) - For more information on eligibility for initial licensure in MA, visit the Commonwealth of Mass.
 Department of Education Licensure webpage.

 - Rigorous Catholic school teacher preparation program - Through courses, experience in your teaching placement, workshops, reflections, and a number of other opportunities, you will be both continually challenged and supported in your growth in an amazing Catholic school teacher.